bararchy/crystal-vix/README.md

 # crystal-vix

-Crystal binding and librery to use VMware VIX interface for controling ESX\ESXi hosts and guests
+Crystal binding and library to use VMware VIX interface for controlling ESX\ESXi hosts and guests

 ## Installation